This page may contain affiliate links, see our disclaimer here.

 The findings tell us not only that the ancient inhabitants of Crete were a refined and skillful people, versed in many crafts, metal work, pottery and engraving among them, but that the peoples of Crete were traders and mariners due to some works being made of Syrian ivory.

 As recently as 1982, the ancient town of Zominthos was discovered, said to date back to 1800 BC.
-The head archaeologist Yannis Sakellarakis and in recent years his daughter, Effi Sapouna-Sakellaraki, discovered a luxury building spanning 120 square meters.
-This is thought to have been used by the priestess' and priests of Ideon Andron particularly during the winter months.
+The head archaeologist Yannis Sakellarakis discovered a luxury building spanning 120 square meters.
+This is thought to have been used by the priestess and priests of Ideon Andron particularly during the winter months.

-Bronze idols, cencers, copper cups and rock-crystal carved artefacts.
+Bronze idols, copper cups and rock-crystal carved artifacts were found here.
 This building is on the path leading from Knossos to Ideon Andron.
 The walls of the many-storied building reach up as high as 3 metres, with the ground floor housing more than 100 rooms alone.

 Take a 1 hour flight from Athens to Heraklion with Aegean Airlines or Olympic Air, with many flights available per day.